ENGLISH LANGUAGE AND LINGUSTICS with Intercalated Year (BA)

 Year 3: 45 CATS is core and 75 CATS is optional.

-You will typically study four to six modules per year and you will have at least 3 hours’ contact time per week for each module.
-This will take the form of lectures, seminars of about 15 students in which you will discuss the lecture topic with the module tutor, and both written and spoken language classes.
-You will spend independent study time preparing for classes, reading primary texts, and writing essays.
+You will study 6-to 7 modules per year.
+Most modules are comprised of a weekly 2-hour lecture and 1-hour small-group seminar, for 3 hours of weekly contact time with each tutor. .
+You will spend independent study time preparing for classes, reading primary texts, and completing practical exercises.
+Practical exercises emphasise student-led research projects.
 Additional online materials are available and there will be various events and activities to further enhance your learning.
-Your own personal tutor will provide additional learning and pastoral support throughout your degree.
+Your personal tutor will provide additional learning and pastoral support throughout your degree.

 Lectures vary depending on the module.
-Seminars include on average fewer than 20 students.
+Seminars are typically around 15 students.

 12 hours per week.